Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/TakeScreenshot/README.md

 ![](screenshot.png)

 ## How to use the sample
 Open the sample and navigate to a desired location on the map.
-Press the `Take screenshot` button, and an screenshot image will display over the map.
+Press the `Take screenshot` button, and a screenshot image will display over the map.
 You can close the image by pressing the close button.
 Continue navigating the map and generating new screenshots.

 ## How it works
 - The `exportImage` function is executed on the `MapView`.